telicent-oss/smart-caches-core/docs/security/index.md

 Libraries this follows our general [Design Ethos](../design.md#design-ethos).

 The following sequence diagrams aims to show the general flow of data and labels within the platform, as it pertains to this Security Plugin API.
 Firstly we look at how labels flow into the platform, and how they are processed and applied by applications:

 ![Label Ingest Flow Sequence Diagram](label-ingest-flow.png)

+This flow is effectively unchanged from how the platform currently works, the main difference being that applications treat security labels opaquely, rather than interpreting them as RDF-ABAC expressions.
+Note that per [Label Storage](#label-storage) some existing applications may need to change how they store labels alongside data to account for this.

 In this second diagram we show the flow of a request for labelled data being processed by an application within the
 platform:

 ![Label Application Flow Sequence Diagram](label-data-access-flow.png)

-If you prefer to see the above in code terms see the later [Example Usage](#example-usage).
+Again this flow is broadly similar to what our applications do today, the practical changes are the use of the new API as opposed to RDF-ABAC APIs, and the additional API authorisation check which is currently handled prior to requests reaching an application.
+For this second flow you can see it in code terms in the later [Example Usage](#example-usage).

 ### Label Format & Syntax